The Ex List

 The Ex List is an American comedy-drama television series based on the Israeli series The Mythological X created and written by Sigal Avin.
 The Americanized version, developed by Diane Ruggiero, premiered on CBS on October 3, 2008.
 Avin and Ruggiero acted as executive producers with Jonathan Levin, Avi Nir, and Mosh Danon.
 The series aired on Global in Canada and on Canal Fox on Latin America.
-The show was short-lived due to grim ratings and reviews, and lasted less than a month, with less than half of the produced episodes airing.
+The show was short-lived due to poor ratings and reviews, and lasted less than a month, with less than half of the produced episodes airing.

 Premise

 After a psychic tells her she's already dated her future husband, a woman explores all her past relationships to determine who it was.
 According to the prediction, she will remain single for the rest of her life unless she locates him within a year.

 History

 All 13 episodes of The Ex List were scheduled to air on Channel 10 in Australia over the summer non-ratings period of 2008-09 at 9:30 p.m. on Mondays, however after two episodes the series was pulled due to low ratings.
 Army Wives, the series which preceded it, was bumped back to the 9:30 p.m. slot and repeats of Law & Order: Criminal Intent began airing at 8:30 p.m.
 However, after these changes ratings did not improve.
 The series was also dubbed in French and was called Bella et ses ex.
 The series started airing on Series Plus, June 1, 2009 in Canada, Mondays at 10 p.m.
 The series is also still being aired on Canal Plus Fox in Spain with the title Todos mis novios.
 All 13 episodes were available to buy on demand at Amazon.com and iTunes for USA residents, however they have since been pulled and Amazon.com now says the series is unavailable due to their license having expired.